alabbas-ali/cypress-testing/README.md

-# bms-e2e-test
+# cypress testing

-E2E testing for BMS
+Using Cypress to execute E2E testing